smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Study state machine and transactional control: obsolete study_status, move to rif40_study_status, trace error support.
 State machine now handles errors correctly
 * Fixed inability to detect errors correctly in run study, R, CVS extract (TODO: report to user).
-SQL Server does detect but does not trap the error correctly, i..e the **tomcat** log has
+SQL Server does detect but does not trap the error correctly, i.e. the **tomcat** log has
   ```
 15-Sep-2017 10:55:04.188 SEVERE [https-jsse-nio-8080-exec-7] com.sun.jersey.spi.container.ContainerResponse.mapMappableContainerExce
 ption The exception contained within MappableContainerException could not be mapped to a response, re-throwing to the HTTP container